How to Become an Air Evac Paramedic

 |Licensure||All states required paramedics to be licensed|

-Sources: *National Registry of Emergency Medical Technicians (NREMT), **Paramedic degree/certificate programs, ***Air evac paramedic job listings (September 2012).
+Source: National Registry of Emergency Medical Technicians (NREMT), Paramedic degree certificate/programs, Air evac paramedic job listings (September 2012), U.S. Bureau of Labor Statistics (May 2014)

 Step 1: Obtain Basic Life Support and Cardiopulmonary Resuscitation Certification